For 24 weeks (and counting) my teacher has been lecturing on a chapter on Patience, from “The Way of the Bodhisattva” by Shantideva.

-We all have a dominant emotion, which has a very short fuse.
+We all have a dominant emotion that has a very short fuse.
 When we are put in a situation that is ripe for it to manifest, our tendency is to react before thinking.
-For some that emotions is anger, for others passion, jet others jealousy…for me it is, and always has been: fear…
+For some that emotion is anger, for others: passion, yet others: jealousy…for me it is, and always has been: fear…

 The past few weeks I have faced some realities that have caused a ‘fight or flight’ response in me, and the resulting tension in my body.
 Since I know that there is no physical or emotional threat ‘out there’ — no ‘tiger’ about to jump and have me for breakfast — I have been able to work through the process in my mind — however, I have still had to live through the effects in my body.

-Understanding and working with this process has been extremely helpful, and I think I can safely state that all of us who have had the benefit of Mind Training can attests to it totally changing our lives, and for the better.
+Understanding and working with this process has been extremely helpful, and I think I can safely state that all of us who have had the benefit of Mind Training can attests to it totally changing our lives for the better.

 My teacher always says we only have 2 problems in this world: wrong views and afflicted emotions.
 Due to our karma (action and consequence) we have conditioning that gives us the tendency to repeat, but we have the power to ‘cut’ off those tendencies, and put new causes in place for the effects we want to experience…